 What are legumes and pulses?

-Legumes are a family of foods (Fabaceae) that include peas, beans, lentils, soya, peanuts, tamarind, and fenugreek.
+Legumes are an important source of protein and a common cause of food allergy in children.
+They are a family of foods (Fabaceae) that include peanuts, soya, peas, beans, lentils, tamarind, and fenugreek.
 Pulses are dried legumes.
 For example, fresh peas are called legumes, while dried peas are called pulses.
-The exceptions are peanuts and soya beans, which are just classed as legumes.

 What are the symptoms of legume allergy?